 The cells of the table show what percentage of users within a cohort have churned in a particular month of their subscription.
-For example, we can see that 5% of the November 2017 cohort churned in March of 2018 (after four months of use).

 Crucially, a cohort table shows churn rates over time for your most recent users compared with older users.
 This is significant since it allows you to spot trends or sudden spiking churn rates that may indicate increased competition or a shift in user preferences.

 Analyze product usage to capture at-risk users as part of your customer retention analytics

 Some customers are going to be at more risk of churning than others, and a good way of identifying these customers is by analyzing customer journey and product usage.
 The first step in this analysis is to map your user journey.

 - What touchpoints should a healthy user have with your product?
 In other words, determine what features customers should be using, when they should begin using them, and how often.